Skip to content

 Corrupted system files can prevent proper boot configuration.
 Running SFC and DISM from the recovery environment repairs these files.

-In our testing, SFC found and repaired 4 corrupted files related to the boot process.
-The entire scan took about 25 minutes.
+SFC typically finds and repairs corrupted files related to the boot process.
 For related errors like 0xc0000098, these same offline repair tools often resolve the underlying file corruption.

 #Fix 6: Reinstall Windows as a Last Resort